oiver12/baselhack25_b1/readme.md

 ---

+## Deployment

+Both the frontend and backend are built and deployed independently.

+Currently, everything is hosted on [Sevalla](https://sevalla.com):

+- **Backend:**
+  The backend service is containerized using the provided `Dockerfile` in `code/backend/`.
+  Deployment steps:
+  1. Build the Docker image:
+     ```bash
+     cd code/backend
+     docker build -t ai-consensus-backend .
+     ```
+  2. Run the container, mapping necessary ports and mounting the `.env`:
+     ```bash
+     docker run --env-file .env -p 8000:8000 ai-consensus-backend
+     ```

+- **Frontend:**
+  The frontend is deployed using [Nixpacks](https://nixpacks.com/), which automatically detects the build environment and serves the app.
+  Deployment steps:
+  1. From `code/frontend/`, use the Nixpacks CLI or Sevalla dashboard to deploy:
+     ```bash
+     cd code/frontend
+     nixpacks build .  # or use the Sevalla UI to trigger a build
+     ```
+     (On Sevalla, Nixpacks deployment is usually triggered automatically on push, no extra config required.)

+  2. The frontend will be served over port 3000 by default.

+**Note:**
+- Both services can be redeployed independently.
+- You may point the frontend `.env` or runtime configs to the public API URL if backend runs remotely.

+---

 ## Challenges and Learnings

 * **Semantic clustering design** — Balancing cluster quality with minimal overlap required careful tuning of Agglomerative Clustering parameters and similarity thresholds